SegBlocks: Block-Based Dynamic Resolution Networks for Real-Time Segmentation: Experiments

 \subsection{Mapillary Vistas semantic segmentation}

 Mapillary Vistas~\cite{neuhold_mapillary_2017} is a large dataset containing high-resolution road scene images with labels for semantic and instance segmentation.
-We use the standard 15000/2000 train/val split, resize all images to $2048{\times}1024$ pixels and use the 66 classes for semantic segmentation.
+We use the standard 15000/2000 train/val split, resize all images to $1536{\times}1152$ pixels and use the 65 classes for semantic segmentation.
 We report validation results, since the test server is not available.
-The hyperparameters are the same as the Cityscapes experiments, but the model is trained for 150 epochs without rotation and color jitter augmentations due to the larger dataset.
-Similar to the experiments on Cityscapes, we integrate our method in the SwiftNet-RN50 baseline network.

-Table~\ref{tab:mapillary_results} demonstrates that SegBlocks also outperforms static baseline networks on this dataset, resulting in better accuracy when comparing models with either similar computational complexity (GMACs) or inference speed (FPS).
+SegBlocks usees blocks of 128 pixels, resulting in an adaptive grid of $12{\times}9$ blocks.
+The hyperparameters are the same as the Cityscapes experiments, with the batchsize reduced to 4 as the number of classes requires more memory, and we train SegBlocks with an EfficientNet-Lite1 backbone for 100 epochs.
+Table~\ref{tab:mapillary_results} demonstrates that SegBlocks reduces the number of operations and improves inference speed for the segmentation model on this dataset.